-The view from frontline professionals Bookmark has been added
+The view from frontline professionals has been saved

 The view from frontline professionals

 Frontline public sector professionals do some of the most vital and challenging jobs in our society.
 Whether working in the NHS, police, fire and rescue, transport, social care or in other public-facing roles, they support our day-to-day lives, often in the most challenging circumstances.

 For citizens, these professionals define their experience of public services.
 For leaders in government and across the sector, the frontline is where their decisions on resources, structures, priorities and targets are put to the test.
 That’s why understanding the frontline is so important to running the public sector – and why this year’s State of the State sets out to capture its thinking.

 The public service ethos is thriving and the UK remains a global leader…for now

 Frontline public sector professionals are immensely proud of what they do.
 Most of our crowd were attracted to their jobs for their social purpose and the opportunity to help people, whilst seeing good pensions and job security as secondary benefits.
 They were split down the middle on whether or not they were paid fairly for what they do.

 Seventy per cent of our crowd told us that the UK is a global leader in delivering public services, largely because of our public health and education systems – but some felt Brexit and austerity may have eroded our public sector’s international standing.